devendra104/log_analyzer_tool/README.md

 ![picture](dashboard/static/img/analysis_menu.png)

-click on the submit button and wait for the "Analysis" to be completed.
+We click on the submit button and wait for the "Analysis" to be completed.

 ![picture](dashboard/static/img/analysis.png)

-To check the current record or any past analyzed record click on the build history and it will help you get the analyzed record
+To check the current record or any past analyzed record click on the build history and it will help you to get the analyzed record

 ![picture](dashboard/static/img/Job_type.png)

-Click on any record we get the analysis data and if you any observation then click on data update link you get other page where you can submit your observation.
+Click on any record we get the analysis data and if you have any observation then click on the data update link you get other page where you can submit your observation.

 ![picture](dashboard/static/img/analysis_report.png)